The 9 Hour Small Business Tune-Up -Hour 1

 Running your business can be compared to raising a child.
-Take care of it, nourish, understand, and love it, build a strong relationship with it, and value in.
+Take care of, nourish, understand, and love it, build a strong relationship, and value it.
 When it becomes self-sufficient, it won’t forget you.

 It takes as much effort to run a business poorly as it does to run it successfully and profitably.
 It only requires a different way of thinking and doing things.
 Your participation in this program is proof that you want to improve your business.
 I promise you that after completing all the steps, you’ll say to yourself, “It was worth it.”